 Tracing basic lines helps students build strength in their hands, wrists, and fingers and develop motor memory.
-Students traced the lines with a dry erase marker and erased it.
+Students traced the lines with a dry-erase marker and erased them.
 These forest animal cards were a hit in my library center.
 They are included in my Camping Math and Literacy Centers.

-Camping books for our camping theme!
+I stock the library with camping books to support our camping theme!
 There are so many amazing books for this theme.

 Have you tried making patterns using marshmallows?
-It is a ton of fun plus students are strengthening their pincer grasp when they stamp the marshmallows.
+It is a lot of fun, plus students strengthen their pincer grasp when stamping the marshmallows.
 If your marshmallows are too squishy, leave them out over night to dry out.
 Students made AB, AABB, ABC, and ABB patterns.